Madamas/native_resize_rust/README.md

-# Image resize via RUST vips bindings
+# Image resize via native Rust image processing capabilities

-## Requirements
-To run this project locally you need to have locally installed libvips, libglib2.0 and libgtk2.0 and libvips with *at least version 8.8.4*.

 ## Usage
 To start project just run `cargo run` - the project will be hosted on `localhost:3030/`